Q. What is a Hospice?

 For terminal care – care in the last stages of an illness

 Of course there are other reasons you may be admitted from these two.
 Over 50% of our patients are discharged from the Hospice to return to their home so not all patients die here.

 Q. Who will look after me?

-Both the in patient unit and day units are staffed by a team of dedicated nursing and medical staff, specializing in Palliative Care, who also have access to a range of other qualified professionals for example Physiotherapist.
+Both the in patient unit and day units are staffed by a team of dedicated nursing and medical staff, specialising in Palliative Care, who also have access to a range of other qualified professionals for example Physiotherapist.

 Q. Do patients only come to the hospice to die?